 Block 3: Grandmother’s Choice – find out how to make it in issue 44

-Block 4: Pops of colour transform the Old fellow’s Cross pattern into a vibrant stitched quilt block.
+Block 4: Pops of colour transform the Old fellow’s Cross pattern into a vibrant stitched quilt block in issue 45.

-Block 5: Let your stitching sparkle and stitch shards of fabric pieces to form a gemstone effect.
+Block 5: Let your stitching sparkle and stitch shards of fabric pieces to form a gemstone effect in issue 46.